-Intracranial stenosis is a narrowing of an artery inside the brain that can lead to stroke.
-Stenosis is caused by a buildup of plaque inside the artery wall that reduces blood flow to the brain.
-The process of plaque buildup is called atherosclerosis.
+Intracranial stenosis is a narrowing of an artery inside the brain.
+A buildup of plaque (atherosclerosis) inside the artery wall reduces blood flow to the brain.
 Atherosclerosis that is severe enough to cause symptoms carries a high risk of stroke and can lead to brain damage and death.
 Treatments aim to reduce the risk of stroke by controlling or removing plaque buildup and by preventing blood clots.

 Blood supply of the brain

 To understand arterial stenosis, it is helpful to know how blood circulates to the brain (see Anatomy of the Brain).
 Blood is pumped from the heart and carried to the brain by two paired arteries, the internal carotid arteries and the vertebral arteries (Fig. 1).
 The internal carotid arteries supply the anterior (front) areas and the vertebral arteries supply the posterior (back) areas of the brain.
 After passing through the skull, the right and left vertebral arteries join together to form a single basilar artery.
 The basilar artery and the internal carotid arteries communicate with each other in a ring at the base of the brain called the Circle of Willis.
 The arteries most likely to be affected by stenosis are the internal carotid artery (ICA), the middle cerebral artery (MCA), the vertebral arteries, and the basilar artery.

 Figure 1.
 Intracranial stenosis is the narrowing of an artery inside the brain due to buildup of plaque inside the artery.
 The arteries most likely to be affected by stenosis are the internal carotid artery, the middle cerebral artery, the vertebral arteries, and the basilar artery.

 What is intracranial artery stenosis?